 This is an obvious one: you need to choose a simulator to help with your PMP exam prep that is based on the most recent PMBOK® Guide!
 If it isn’t, you can’t guarantee the relevance of the questions or the accuracy of the answers.

 A great simulator won’t limit the amount of times you can take the tests.
 Repeating the tests (especially if you got some of the answers wrong) is a good way to gain confidence and improve your exam results.

-Copyright © 2008 - 2019 OSP International LLC.
+Copyright © 2008 - 2021 OSP International LLC.

-PMI, the PMI Registered Education Provider logo, PMBOK, PMP, PgMP, PfMP, CAPM, PMI-SP, PMI-RMP, PMI-ACP, and PMI-PBA are registered marks of the Project Management Institute, Inc.
+The PM Exam Simulator is a mark of OSP International LLC.
+PMI, PMBOK, PMP, PgMP, PfMP, CAPM, PMI-SP, PMI-RMP, PMI-ACP, and PMI-PBA are registered marks of the Project Management Institute, Inc.